cptwonton/mortgage-analyzer/README.md

-# 🏠 Money Math
+# 🏠 wut?

-ok so i kept doing mortgage math in my head while looking at houses online and it was annoying so i built these
+mortgage math in your head was annoying so i built this

 ## 🚀 Live Demo